-Nappies dubbed eco-friendly simply refer to nappies that are environmentally friendly in some way, whether that’s by using less chemicals, plastic-free packaging or consisting of some biodegradable materials.
+Nappies dubbed eco-friendly simply refer to nappies that are environmentally friendly in some way, whether that’s by using fewer chemicals, plastic-free packaging, or consisting of some biodegradable materials.
 This is why it is important to do your homework rather than going by product packaging.

 What happens to biodegradable nappies in a landfill?